 So what does this means?
 Arlo1 provides the field experience with his awesome, record-setting builds and tooling while HighHopes provides deep insight, his power systems knowledge and hard math to every design decision, while Maxi and I do what we do best, engineering, CAD, firmware and manufacturing.
 And remember this is standing on years of Benjamin Vedder's firmware development, to which we are already collaborators.

 PowerDesigns should provide the assembled boards to anyone interested.
 We can offer bare PCBs on demand but the risk is so high and I didn't see a successful build when people have to assemble the boards, so its better if we take care of the assembly.
-Its even much better if we provide the complete motor controller, we are working on providing that option.
+Its even much better if we provide the complete motor controller, we are working on providing that solution.

 Maxi (co-founder engineer at paltatech) and me switched gears some months ago to firmware developing and testing when the hardware design was settled, meanwhile some alpha users start putting some miles on this, not many miles actually, we are still craving for testers and we don't claim it comes without bugs.
 All the code we provide for these high power applications is carefully crafted for direct integration into the VESC codebase so it stays public and well maintained.